gelodgreat/site-diary/README.md

 brew install node yarn cocoapods
 ```

-### You'll need to create an .env file like the .env.example
+### You'll need to create an .env file like the .env.example in apps/mobile

 ### Installing Dependencies